paulremo/NRPMHandbook/02_NRPMHandbook/eee/handbook/reliability_prediction/wear_out_failures.md

 (eee_8_5_6_1)=
 ### Mission profile of satellite and equipment

 The first step is to get a clear definition of the mission profile considering all the phases in the life of the equipment.
 This mission profile can also include the industrial phase with transportation and storage.
 The mission profile is the basis for a complete analysis of the different constraints applicable to the components.
-The construction of the mission profile is described in ref eee_8_3_1`.
+The construction of the mission profile is described in {numref}`eee_8_3_1`.
 Stresses which are generally considered are temperature, thermal cycling, moisturizing, vibrations and chemical pollution.
 However, some stresses are not always considered in the mission profile as they have consequences only on the wear-out of equipment.
 Stresses, such as electromagnetic susceptibility, radiation dose or ON / OFF cycling could be evaluated in order to have a correct appraisal of the quantity of stress that applies on the EEE components.

 (eee_8_5_6_2)=
 ### Risk analysis and identification of the failure mechanisms